Skip to content

 Donate

-Is GAMBLING WITH LIVES a good charity?
+Is Gambling with Lives a good charity?

-GAMBLING WITH LIVES scores 100/100 (Exceptional) on our Clarity Score, with 92% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Gambling with Lives scores 96/100 (5 stars, Exceptional) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£630k total income, 100% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Sheffield · UK-wide · S1 4FW Reg 1184114 Registered charity Official website Charity Commission register